trifle/face/README.md

 ### Decoding videos
 Decoding videos from their compressed source formats makes up a surprisingly large amount of the resources consumed by the overall pipeline, especially if sources are in h.264 or h.265 or other modern formats and/or exist in high resolution.
 Processing a one-hour segment can take up to several minutes, even on contemporary machines.

-Decoding video is much faster when done by a modern gpu - that is why we include the decord library for gpu-accelerated video loading.
-Since it is not always available, it's disabled by default.
+Decoding video is much faster when done by a modern gpu - that is why we include the [decord](https://github.com/dmlc/decord) library for gpu-accelerated video loading.
+Since gpu-based decoding has quite a few prerequisited, it's disabled by default.
 You can enable it by setting the decoding context in `face/retina.py`:
 Switch `vr = VideoReader(str(video_path), ctx=cpu(0))` to  `vr = VideoReader(str(video_path), ctx=gpu(0))`.

 Some care is still warranted in deciding for or against this technology.
 (1) gpu-based video decoders are not identical to software-based ones and do encounter more errors.
 (2) To decode a video, the file needs to be transferred from main memory to the gpu - a bottleneck that may slow down especially serial decoding of many small files.
-(3) Decoding on the gpu requires free memory; video files may be too large to be processed.
+(3) Decoding on the gpu requires free memory; video files may be too large to be processed, especially when neural models are loaded at the same time.
 (4) In the past, there were several bugs in decord that would slow down random access to a video's frames; as a result, CPU parsing was faster.

-### Performing multiple analyses
+(5) When a fast CPU is available, it may be more efficient to perform video decoding on the CPU and leave the GPU free to simultatenously analyze results.

+### Parallelization and handling gpu memory
 Complex pipelines often include multiple neural networks (as ours does - retinaface and two wide resnets).
 But modern architectures also tend to be very large and require a lot of gpu memory.
 In between running these networks, the memory needs to be freed, or scripts will crash with an out of memory-error.
 It is sometimes still possible to run the entire pipeline in one go - by spawning child processes with `multiprocessing`, which in turn import the required libraries that set up the network.
 Note that this strategy may fail for mxnet when the library is not imported before creating additional processes.
 Finally, memoization (caching finished results) is crucial; we included a simple file-based memoization utility in `utils.py`.

+Optimal performance furthermore may require parallelization - i.e. running multiple neural networks at once on the same gpu, or spreading computation across multiple gpus.
+We did run our bulk analysis with parallel processes, but the details are too finnicky to offer them pre-made.
+The best strategy for efficient handling of very large volumes should be running each step of the pipeline as a separate process: The built-in memoziation will prevent repeated ingestion of already processed files, and each stage can independently watch for and work on new results.
+Do not hesitate to contact us for further details.